 • Shortened maturation cycle (one additional harvest per year)

 AeroBloom®️ aeroponic farming systems are the most efficient cultivation systems available today.
-Utilizing a proprietary nutrient-to-root delivery system, AeroBloom can provide harvest yields up to twice the usable quantity experienced with other Hydroponic/Aeroponic industry standard products.
+Utilizing a proprietary nutrient-to-root delivery system far different than all existing commercial aeroponics systems currently sold in the marketplace.

-• Increased yields as well as brix levels are reliably repeated when using AIS equipment and growing methods.
+• Increased yields and flower quality levels are consistency produced when using AIS equipment and growing methods.

 • Designed for multiple configurations that include movable vertically stacked farming beds that multiply the yield per square foot.
-A 20,000 sq. ft growing area is transformed into 60,000 sq. ft simply by utilizing three vertically oriented grow beds.
+A 20,000 sq. ft growing area can be transformed into 60,000 sq. ft simply by utilizing three vertical levels of growing.

 • This farming method is not restrained by seasons but can be repeated throughout the year inside large structures or greenhouses with no impact from outside weather and changing climate conditions.
 Continuous yearlong farming without interruptions due to weather or system failure is the main focus behind AeroBloom aeroponic agriculture technology.

-• Controlling the root zone environment is critical for plant health and yield/brix quality.
+• Controlling the root zone environment is critical for plant health and yield/crop quality.
 AIS is on the front line with the development of this vital activity.

 • Organic certification is possible using a specific protocol with the basic AeroBloom system.
 It is generally considered that aeroponically grown produce cannot be certified as organic.